Spokane rape kit leads to cold case arrest in 1979 Lake Tahoe killing

 It's the 13th cold case solved by the El Dorado County cold case team, according to a news release.

-Carpenter was released to the Bonneville County Sheriff where he completed his sentence on an unrelated burglary charge.
+Carpenter was released to the Bonneville County Sheriff in Idaho, where he completed his sentence on an unrelated burglary charge.

 He was never suspected of killing Carnahan until the DNA match in CODIS last month, according to court records.